MiSawa/xq/README.md

 $ cargo install xq
 $ cat whatever.json | xq 'query goes here'
 ```
 .
+If you'd rather want to download a pre-built binary, either download it manually from [the latest release](https://github.com/MiSawa/xq/releases/latest), or use [cargo-binstall](https://github.com/ryankurte/cargo-binstall).

-Or to get the latest version, please clone this repository to your local, and run
+You can also clone this repository to your local and run
 ```shell
 $ cargo install --path path-to-cloned-dir
 $ cat whatever.json | xq 'query goes here'